Umuzi-org/ACN-syllabus/content/projects/basic-flow-control-katas/_index.md

 The first thing is Git!
 It's seriously important so we want to see you developing good habits.

-For every excercise in this project you need to make a new Pull Request on github and a new branch.
+For every exercise in this project you need to make a new Pull Request on github and a new branch.

-So if you are writing code for the first excerchise you can do this:
+So if you are writing code for the first exercise you can do this:

 ```
 git checkout main